Harefield United F.C.: History

 In the 2018–19 season, Jason Shaw led Harefield United to promotion from the Spartan South Midlands League Division One with five games to spare in his fourth season with the club.
-The club went the whole league season unbeaten.
+The club won the league, winning all but two matches, and going invincible, not losing a single league game.

-For season 2022-23 the Hares joined the Combined Counties League playing at Step 5 in the Premier Division North.
-Jason Shaw and his staff left at the end of that season and in September 2024 the Hares appointed Manager Wayne Carter.
-In the following season Carter got them to the payoff final, losing 3-1 away to Bedfont Sports.
-Carter then resigned in June 2025 to take up the management of Harrow Borough.
+For the 2022–23 season the Hares joined the Combined Counties League playing at Step 5 in the Premier Division North.
+Jason Shaw and his staff left at the end of that season, and in September 2023 the Hares appointed Wayne Carter as the new manager.
+At the time of Wayne Carter joining, the club was bottom of the table without a win, but Carter guided the Hares to a midtable finish, with some decent results along the way, including a 2–0 away win at eventual champions Flackwell Heath.